-Even though personal self-care could also involves activities which help our physical, emotional and mental well-being, the main purpose of these activities is for play and relaxation.
-It’s not for maintenance of our well-being.
+Even though personal self-care could also involve activities which help our physical, emotional and mental well-being, the main purpose of these activities is for play and relaxation.
+It’s not for the maintenance of our well-being.
 It doesn’t have to be meaningful.
 What’s important is giving ourselves the permission to take a break.

 It’s really up to you to define what personal self-care is.

 For some, personal self-care means spending more time with friends.
 That’s how they relax.
 For others, it may mean having more “me time” to do something alone.
-There’s no right or wrong answers when it comes to personal self-care.
+There are no right or wrong answers when it comes to personal self-care.
 As long as you take time off to do the activities you love, you are taking care of yourself.

 Benefits of Self-Care: Why Is Self-Care Important?